medialab/minet/docs/cli.md

 Minet Url Parse Command
 =======================

-Overload a CSV file containing urls with a selection of additional metadata such as their normalized version, domain name etc.
+Parse the urls contained in a CSV file using the python `ural` library to extract useful information about them such as their normalized version, domain name, etc.

 positional arguments:
   column                                 Name of the column containing urls.